-Pour small amount of Tent Sure into plastic container.
+- Pour small amount of Seam Grip TF Tent Fabric Sealnt into plastic container.

-Let Tent Sure dry fully for 24 hours at room temperature before use.
+- Let Seam Grip TF dry fully for 24 hours at room temperature before use.
 Keep treated fabric surfaces separated while drying.
 Test for dryness before use or folding.

 Typically, you will coat the underside of tent flies, the inside of tent floors and the inside of packs and dry bags.

 You will know when it is time to replace factory polyurethane coatings because they tend to develop a foul odor, they may begin peeling or flaking away or you may notice a sticky or gummy feeling.
 When this happens, it is time to remove the old polyurethane coating.
-It is important that you remove the previous coating before applying the new coating of Tent Sure.
+It is important that you remove the previous coating before applying the new coating of Seam Grip TF.

 We recommend the following: begin by filling a tub or container with enough warm water to submerge the item.
 Add about 5 drops of liquid soap.
 Submerge the item that needs cleaning and soak for 2-3 hours.
 Remove the item from the bath and gently scrub the polyurethane coating (typically applied to the underside of tent flies, the top side of tent floors and the inside of back packs) with a mixture of isopropyl alcohol, water and a couple of drops of soap.
 Keep a dish towel nearby to soak up excessive residue.